-Several other features can be discerned from the image data in Figures 1, S1, and the corresponding movies (see Supporting Information).
-These features are related to local changes in the refractive index which must result from local concentration variations of the solute (i.e. glucose or PEG).
-Firstly, we observe a downward directed motion of faint, granular intensity variations close to the surface of the glucose cylinders.
+Several other features can be discerned from the image data in Figures 1 and S1, and the corresponding movies (Supporting Information).
+These features are related to local changes in the refractive index that must result from local concentration variations of the solute (i.e., glucose or PEG).
+First, we observe a downward-directed motion of faint, granular intensity variations close to the surface of the glucose cylinders.
 The intensity variations can be seen in the first frame of Figure 1a.
-Starting from the upper cylinder end, this weak signal diminishes within the first 30-50 min and yields a visually smooth surface.
-However, we often notice three to four dark, vertical stripes on the dissolving structure (see second frame of Figure 1a).
-Removal of the sample from the tank and swift visual inspection revealed no evidence for surface modulation that could correspond to these stripes.
+Starting from the upper cylinder end, this weak signal decreases within the first 30-50 min and yields a visually smooth surface.
+However, we often notice three to four dark, vertical stripes on the dissolving structure (second frame in Figure 1a).
+The removal of the sample from the tank and a swift visual inspection revealed no evidence of surface modulation that could correspond to these stripes.
 We hence attribute them to optical artifacts.
 Notice that for PEG samples we observe neither the initial granular pattern nor the later stripes.
-Secondly, we always detect an exhaust-like flow at the bottom of both glucose and PEG cylinders (Figures 1d,e).
-This downward directed flow starts during the first minutes of the experiment and continues until the object is fully dissolved.
-The horizontal width of the exhaust pattern decreases smoothly in the downward direction (Figures 1d,e).
+Second, we always detect exhaustlike flow at the bottom of both glucose and PEG cylinders (Figure 1d,e).
+This downward-directed flow starts during the first minutes of the experiment and continues until the object is fully dissolved.
+The horizontal width of the exhaust pattern decreases smoothly in the downward direction (Figure 1d,e).
 We interpret this pattern as a region of higher solute concentration within a thin layer of solution flowing down the sample surface.
 This flow clearly must initiate some fluid motion in the surrounding solvent that contains less or essentially no solute.

 Quantitative Characterization.
-To characterize quantitatively the evolving shape, we extract the contour of the dissolving object from images at different time steps.
+To characterize the evolving shape quantitatively, we extract the contour of the dissolving object from images at different time steps.
 A representative data set is shown in Figure 2 (red points).
-Notice that this figure over-emphasizes the width of the sample due to the different scaling of the ordinate and abscissa.
-For consistency, only the top 2.8 cm of the object are analyzed.
+Notice that this figure overemphasizes the width of the sample because of the different scalings of the ordinate and abscissa.
+For consistency, only the top 2.8 cm of the object is analyzed.
 This length yields a sufficiently large data set for fitting without shortening the analyzable time span significantly.
 During the late stages of the experiment, the tip shape was not fully retrieved by our method.
 In these cases, we obtain a discontinuous contour plot with some missing points.
-The contour data are fitted with very good agreement to power laws of the form $z \propto R^k$ where z is defined as the vertical distance from the tip and R is the local radius (black, dashed line in Figure 2a).
-For the example shown, the power law exponent k is 2.06.
+The contour data are fitted with very good agreement to power laws of the form $z \propto R^k$, where z is defined as the vertical distance from the tip and R is the local radius (black dashed line in Figure 2a).
+For the example shown, power law exponent k is 2.06.
 We also calculate the residual values Δz between the experimental data and the fitted power law (Figure 2b).
 These values are small compared to the height of the sample and show no noteworthy trends.
-The root mean square values are typically less than 0.1 cm and generally decrease with time indicating better fits towards the end of the experiment.
+The root-mean-square values are typically less than 0.1 cm and generally decrease with time, indicating better fits toward the end of the experiment.